danielaparker/jsoncons/README.md

 _"the JSONPath feature of this library, it's great"_

 _"We use JMESPath implementation quite extensively"_

-_"I finally decided on jsoncons after evaluating quite a few json libraries out there."_

 _"the serialization lib of choice with its beautiful mappings and ease of use"_